rbadillap/kotal-documentation/docs/ethereum/examples/ropsten.md

 network-sample    ropsten   2
 ```

-GraphQL server was enabled by `graphql: true` and listening port was changed by `graphqlPort: 9999`.
+GraphQL server was enabled by `graphql: true` and the listening port was changed by to `9999` by `graphqlPort: 9999`.

 Let's call node-2 GraphQL API, but first lets forward localhost:9999 calls to node-2 pod